 With Refresh Workflow FIlters I can check my metadata entry and see that I’ve overlooked 27 captions and forgotten to keyword 137 photos

 Until now, refreshing these columns meant selecting the photos, then navigating to Library > Plugin Extras > Refresh Workflow Filters.
-Alternatively I use the auto menu’s dialog.
+Alternatively I could use the auto menu’s dialog.

 If you don’t like that shortcut, choose whatever combination suits you.

-The quick access URLs
+How quick access URLs work

-Open Lightroom and ensure that Search & Replace 2.0 or later is installed, then return to this page and click the following link – lightroom://uk.co.beardsworth.findreplace/?action=main.
 Your browser should warn you about opening a non-standard link, and then Lightroom should display a brief message “Search + Replace is receiving instructions” before opening the plugin’s main dialog box.

-Setting up on your PC or Mac
+Setting up on Mac

 I prefer to keep these shortcuts on my Windows desktop, in fact over in a corner of my second screen